-- Immersive, because the digital representation of reality approaches the authenticity of our analog experience of reality, and
+- Immersive, because the digital representation of reality is lifelike and approaches the authenticity of our analog experience of reality, and

 The business impact of real-time 3D

-Manufacturing companies face no shortage of challenges in driving profitable growth – designs are getting more complex, production timelines are getting tighter, and buyers are getting more selective.
-Under the pandemic conditions of 2020, these difficulties are exacerbated.
+Industrial companies face no shortage of challenges in driving profitable growth – designs are getting more complex, production timelines are getting tighter, and buyers are getting more selective.

 Companies using real-time 3D can better navigate these challenges.
 Research shows real-time 3D unlocks the following benefits:

-- Faster time to market by condensing research and development (R&D) timelines, training automated systems in simulated environments, and other improvements.
+- Faster time to market by condensing R&D timelines, training automated systems in simulated environments, and other improvements

 Top uses of real-time 3D